EoinTravers/Evidently/README.md

-# Accumulate: Simulate Evidence Accumulation Models in Python
+# Evidently: Simulate Evidence Accumulation Models in Python

-`Accumulate` is a python package for working with evidence accumulation models.
+`Evidently` is a python package for working with evidence accumulation models.

 It provides